gamesdevhouse/Quiz-For-Kids2/README.md

 # Quiz for Kids

-Welcome to a fun quiz designed for kids, where they can test their knowledge on a wide range of topics.
-In this quiz, there are a total of ten questions, and for each question, there are four options to choose from.
-However, only one of those options is correct.
+Welcome to an engaging interactive quiz, specially designed for kids.
+Here, they can challenge their knowledge on a variety of topics and receive a final score based on their answers.

-The quiz container's interface follows the same color scheme as the background image, ensuring a cohesive design.
-The font is in uppercase for enhanced readability, and the two font families used are chosen with the target audience in mind.

 ## Table of Contents